Garmin digs deeper with AMOLED

 Garmin CIQ4

 Today is turning into a bit of a Ray-love-fest as he also summed up some of the futures of CIQ4 that were announced at the recent Garmin developer conference.
-The parts of that which affects consumer-facing tech are also interesting to me (details on Ray’s post here) specifically it’s this point “Increased graphics capabilities within CIQ4 to better take advantage of AMOLED/LCD screens”
+The parts that affect consumer-facing tech are also interesting to me (details on Ray’s post here) specifically it’s this point “Increased graphics capabilities within CIQ4 to better take advantage of AMOLED/LCD screens”

 Trend: Venu, D2 Air, AMOLED in CIQ4 … AMOLED *IS* coming folks.